 Avenue Women’s Center provides highly accurate, free pregnancy tests to women in Chicagoland.
-If this is not the right time for you to be pregnant, and you are concerned about the possibility, please call or text us today.
+Is now not the right time to be pregnant?
+Are you concerned about a possible pregnancy?

 Guest post by Carla Sebaski, RN

 - RxList.
 Definition of LMP.
 Retrieved from: https://www.rxlist.com/lmp/definition.htm

 - Cleveland Clinic.
 (2022, November).
 Pregnancy Tests.
 Retrieved from: https://my.clevelandclinic.org/health/articles/9703-pregnancy-tests

 - endocrineweb.
 (2022, December). hCG Levels During Pregnancy: What’s Normal?
 Retrieved from: https://www.endocrineweb.com/pregnancy/hcg-levels-during-pregnancy